genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/rsem_report.png

-#.
-“The RNA-Seq protocol used to generate the reads is strand specific”?
-If
+1. **The RNA-Seq protocol used to generate the reads is strand specific**.
+If the reads are strand-specific, check this option. (default: unchecked)
-   yes, check it.
-By default, the app considers the reads as non-strand-specific.
+2. **Estimated average fragment length (for single-end reads only)** option.
-#.
-It is important to know the fragment length distribution to estimate
+   It is important to know the fragment length distribution to accurately estimate expression levels for single-end data.
-   expression levels from for single-end data accurately.
-In this case, you need to specify the "Estimated average fragment length (for single-end reads only)".
 Typical Illumina libraries produce fragment lengths ranging between 180–200 bp.
-   By default, the fragment length is set equal to 190.
 For paired-end reads, the average fragment length can be directly estimated from the reads.
+   (default: 190)
-#.
-You can also set the "Estimated standard deviation of fragment length (for
-   single-end reads only)" (the default value is 20).
-For paired-end reads this value will be estimated from the input data.
+3. **Estimated standard deviation of fragment length (for single-end reads only)** option.
+If you do not know standard deviation of the fragment library, you can probably assume that the standard deviation is 10% of the average fragment length.
+For paired-end reads this value will be estimated from the input data. (default: 20)

-When the task is complete, click "View report" in Explore section to get gene and isoform level expression estimates.
+When the task is complete, click **View report** in Explore section to get gene and isoform level expression estimates.

 .. image:: images/rsem_output_report.png